lcinhust/HotelBookingWebsite/README.md

 - Authorization:
   - Restrict users, admin, guides what they can do
 - Admin:
+  - An admin account is provided
   - Create, read, update the booking status
-  - Search booking infromation
+  - Search booking information
-  - Checkin, checkout
+  - Checkin - checkout
 - Users:
-  - Update user info
+  - Update user information
   - Review room types and prices
   - Booking validation
+  - Recommend the rooms number for each chosen room type
   - Bill displaying

 ## Setup